pilgrimstack/workshop-301/0.dev/readme.md

   * Create a MySQL database and the Wordpress user
   * Configure MySQL on private network
   * Export the wordpress folder on private network
-  * Install and use wp (a tool for wordpress deployment)
+  * Install and use wp (a wordpress deployment tool)
   * Remove Apache2

-> In case of doubt, you can have a look on the file .backend.yaml
+> If in doubt, you can have a look at the file .backend.yaml
 >
 > If you are really lost, just copy the .backend.yaml to backend.yaml
 > ```bash
 > cp .backend.yaml backend.yaml